 With Blade in Decent Condition

 Lie-Nielsen Blades are delivered ground flat, with a bevel of 25°.
-Other blades, especially old ones, may need work on both the back and the bevel using coarse stones, sandpaper, or a cool grinding wheel first to establish a flat, straight surface.
+Other blades, especially old ones, may need work on both the back and the bevel using coarse stones or sandpaper first to establish a flat, straight surface.